Moving the Sentiment Analysis Further: Introducing aspect-based analysis

-We never cease to improve the functionality of our system, and it’s time to announce a new feature!
+We never cease to improve our system's functionality, and it's time to announce a new feature!
 YouScan team has developed an aspect-based sentiment analysis.

-In a nutshell, aspects are characteristics of the product/service to which the users can express their attitudes.
-Aspect-based sentiment analysis is a finely-crafted model that allows brands to automatically break down customer feedback, define the public’s opinion, and allocate the aspect on a sentiment level.
-You can confidently rely and trust the data because the accuracy of defining the aspect is 85-90% while the accuracy of defining the sentiment of the aspect is higher than 95%.
+In a nutshell, aspects are characteristics of the product/service about which users can express their attitudes.
+Aspect-based sentiment analysis is a finely-crafted model that allows brands to automatically break down customer feedback, determine the public's opinion, and allocate the aspect on a sentiment level.
+You can confidently rely on and trust this data because the accuracy of defining the aspect is 85-90%, while the accuracy of defining the sentiment of the aspect is higher than 95%.

-While the fundamental sentiment analysis provides you with the overall sentiment of the monitored topic, a new feature allows you to see which particular aspect of your product/service generated this attitude.
+While fundamental sentiment analysis provides you with the overall sentiment of the monitored topic, the new feature allows you to see which particular aspect of your product/service generated this attitude.
 Therefore, you can see individual sentiment towards your product taste, price, service, quality, and other popular characteristics customers discuss.

-Moreover, YouScan provides you with an opportunity to apply various filters and dive deeper into details to see how aspects vary depending on the geo, gender, age, language, and other filters.
+Moreover, YouScan provides you with an opportunity to apply various filters and dive deeper into details to see how aspects vary depending on geography, gender, age, language, and other filters.
 Aspect analysis allows you to instantly identify potential risks for your business and take action straight away.
-However, you can also discover your strenghts and what customers love about your brand.
+However, you can also discover your strengths and what customers love about your brand.

-1. A brand gets closer to customer opinion, finds insights, and boosts the customer-centric experience
+1. The brand gets closer to customer opinion, finds insights, and boosts customer-centric experience

-Usually, when analyzing sentiments of product or service reviews, you’ll want to know which particular aspects or features people are mentioning in a positive, neutral, or negative way.
-You want to see customers’ pain points and instantly address them.
-A new feature allows you to choose one particular aspect, hone in on the details, and get a complete picture of your customers’ opinions, expectations, and complaints.
+Usually, when analyzing product or service reviews' sentiment, you'll want to know which particular aspects or features people are mentioning in a positive, neutral, or negative way.
+You want to see customers' pain points and instantly address them.
+The new feature allows you to choose one particular aspect, hone in on the details, and get a complete picture of your customers' opinions, expectations, and complaints.

-A convenient interface of sentiment analysis provides brands with an opportunity to detect trends and find insights around one particular aspect.
-Also, you can apply various filters and play with visual insights, auto-categories (WOM, articles, promotions, etc.) to uncover ideas and inspiration for your next marketing campaigns.
-Sometimes you have to look beyond your brand and get to know your audience intimately
+The convenient interface of sentiment analysis provides brands with an opportunity to detect trends and find insights around one particular aspect.
+You can also apply various filters and play with visual insights, auto-categories (WOM, articles, promotions, etc.) to uncover ideas and inspiration for your next marketing campaigns.
+Sometimes you have to look beyond your brand and get to know your audience intimately.

 2. Analyzes the competitor's strengths and weaknesses

-The aspect analysis helps you to compare your brand’s features with competitors’ ones.
+Aspect analysis helps you to compare your brand's features with those of your competitors.
 You can detect the flaws in your product and work on improvements.
 Moreover, you understand your strengths and get insights on how to promote them more efficiently.

 3. Prevents or deals with a potential crisis effectively

 A spike in negative sentiment around a particular aspect requires a prompt reaction.
-Now, you can apply various filters to find the root of the problem and create an emergency plan to fix this negativity.
-Without aspect analysis, it’s more challenging to detect the reason for the spike, which leads to a delay in the solution of the issue and can undermine customer loyalty and brand health.
+You can now apply various filters to find the root of the problem and create an emergency plan to fix this negativity.
+Without aspect analysis, it's more challenging to detect the spike's reason, which leads to a delay in the solution of the issue and can undermine customer loyalty and brand health.

 4. Saves time and organizes data

 The raw collected data from social networks is unstructured and unorganized.
-You get vast amounts of mentions from chats, social media conversations, articles, etc., but it’s hard to analyze and sort through, not to mention that it’s time-consuming and expensive.
+You get a vast amount of mentions from chats, social media conversations, articles, etc., but it's hard to analyze and sort through, not to mention that it's time-consuming and expensive.

 One person can analyze and categorize by aspects around 500 mentions per day.
-Meanwhile, the system can analyze millions of mentions in a day automatically tagging them with aspects.
+Meanwhile, our system can analyze millions of mentions in a day, automatically tagging them with aspects.

 Let's dive into the particular case to understand the full potential of the new feature.